EAugustoAnalysis/SPARCv8-Based-CPU/README.md

 The aim is sort-of compliance.
 I doubt I'll achieve it at any point, but I do wish to get pretty close.
 There's a lot of SPARC stuff that's ambiguous or left to the direction of the programmer, so I have a lot of wiggle room.
+I want to document anything extraneous I produce well, and I want you to be able to run most SPARCv8 instructions and get the expected result.

 A bit of a toy project to get me ready for my UMD EE classes.